theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-08-01-WebMurders-1.md

 ![BatmanRif1](/images/1Homicide/batcave.jpeg)

-*For more details, ask your best friend Google about "Is "Multi Query Support" implemented on the Client or Server side?
+*For more details, ask your best friend Google about "Is "Multi Query Support" implemented on the Client or Server Side?
 Does "Multi Query Support" depend on Application or Server Side?
 What is the difference between "Buffered Query" and "Unbuffered Query"?"*

 ### SQLi Evade Sanitizing/Escapes Functions Server Side

 I had arrived at the 3rd Room.
 A disturbing Room.
 The walls engraved with multiple Chinese characters.
-Poster on the walls with the word GBK.
+Poster on the walls with the word *GBK*.

 The 3rd Room implemented a security system, in order to escape some characters, such as the quotation mark, using the *addslashes()*, *mysql_escape_string()*, and *mysql_real_escape_string()* functions, as shown in the figure: